dataset-ninja/pistachios/README.md

 # Pesteh Dataset

-Pesteh is a dataset for object detection and classification tasks.
+Pesteh is a dataset for object detection and counting tasks.